Xilinx/Vitis-AI/README.md

 ## Getting Started

-If your visit here is accidental, but you are enthusiastic to learn more about Vitis AI, please visit the Vitis AI [homepage](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html) on Xilinx.com
+If your visit here is accidental, but you are enthusiastic to learn more about Vitis AI, please visit the Vitis AI [homepage](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html) on Xilinx.com.

-Otherwise, if your visit is deliberate and you are ready to begin **[VIEW the Vitis AI documentation pages on Github.IO](https://xilinx.github.io/Vitis-AI/)**
+Otherwise, if your visit is deliberate and you are ready to begin, why not **[VIEW THE VITIS-AI DOCUMENTATION ON GITHUB.IO](https://xilinx.github.io/Vitis-AI/)**?

 ## How to Download the Repository